CEGISrepository/Report_Generator/README.md

 ```bash
 pip install Flask pandas matplotlib xhtml2pdf twilio google-auth google-auth-oauthlib google-api-python-client requests pdfkit Jinja2
 ```
-Obtain the credentials file(it is not available on github repository) and place it in the same directory as main.py.
+Obtain the credentials file(it is not available on github repository due to security concerns) and place it in the same directory as main.py.
 And replace the twilio credentials in main.py with your credentials:
 ```bash
 account_sid = ' '
 auth_token = ' '